Is My Child a Troublemaker?

 Any of these behaviors can be a normal part of the kid repertoire, but if they stick around long enough, eventually your child can get branded a "troublemaker."
 That can be a hard label to shake.

-So how do you know whether your child is just going through a normal kid phase or he's a true troublemaker?
+So how do you know whether your child is just going through a normal kid phase or they are a true troublemaker?
 Your first step is to investigate the behaviors.

 Start by doing a little digging.
 Look closely at your child’s actions and the factors that might be driving them.